mdavis-xyz/staves-typst/docs/docs.typ

   Notes will be drawn as semibreves (whole notes).
 Other forms, such as crotchets (quarter notes) are not yet supported.

-/ geometric-scale: (optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
+/ `geometric-scale`: (optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
 This is about visual scale, not musical scales.
-/ note-duration: (optional) Allowed values are "#note-duration-data.keys().map(str).join("\", \"")".
+/ `note-duration`: (optional) Allowed values are "#all-note-durations.join("\", \"")".
 Default is "whole" note.
 All notes are the same duration.
-/ note-sep: (optional) Used to adjust the horizontal spacing between notes.
+/ `note-sep`: (optional) Used to adjust the horizontal spacing between notes.
 If you shrink below `note-sep: 0.7`, leger lines will overlap.
 At that point if it's still too big, use `geometric-scale` as well.

 === Examples